Retirement annuities

 Not all annuities are chock full of fees.
 Advisor-sold Variable Annuities seldom tend to be worth the cost.
 But Investment-Only Variable Annuities can be used to 1035 exchange prior bad decision annuities or life insurance into lower-cost alternatives to make up your basis before finally selling them.

-In addition, no-load variable annuities with income riders might be considered if you want to use them as a sequence of return risk hedge.
-The strategy here: aggressively invest in a low-cost VA for retirement.
+In addition, no-load variable annuities with income riders might be considered if you want to use them as a sequence of return risk hedges.
+The strategy here is to invest in a low-cost VA for retirement aggressively.
 If the market does great, you do fine.
 If the market doesn’t do well, you still have the guaranteed return you get from the income rider.
 Win-Win.
 Some suggest putting up to 30% of your nest egg in the VA Sequence Risk strategy.
 I don’t think I’d ever bite on this, but it is, in fact a use case for a VA.
 Blame Moshe Milvesky for the idea, not me!

 Some annuities are “Free”

 You will often hear that Fixed Indexed Annuities have no fees.
 While that is strictly true (100% of your money is put into the account—sometimes with a bonus!), the advisor is being paid from the spread on your illiquid money.
-That is, the insurance company earns more than they pay out, and there is a surrender penalty to get out of the annuity before the lock-up period.
+The insurance company earns more than it pays out, and there is a surrender penalty to get out of the annuity before the lock-up period.
 They use that spread to pay the salesman if you leave early.
 Let’s be honest, though.
 Nothing in life is free.

 Principal Protection